alptekinsunnetci/RouterOS-Backup-Explorer/README.md

 **Forensics, auditing, and backup analysis** — for example:

-- Recovering/inspecting **your own** configuration when all you have is the backup file.
+- Inspecting **your own** configuration when all you have is the backup file.
 - Auditing what is actually stored in a backup (users, firewall rules, BGP peers, addresses…).
 - Comparing two backups, or migrating settings, without a running router.